dr-jts/recipes/meat/fish.md

 4. Close foil over salmon
 5. Bake at 400 F for 8-10 minutes
 6. Open foil and finish baking (5 - 10 mins?)

+OR
+1. Cho salmon into cubes
+2. Marinade in sauce for 15 mins
+3. bake on parchment paper for 10 min, then broil for 3 mins to crisp the top

 ## Crispy Skin Salmon with Maple-Miso Sauce